 Vietnam has one of the most time-honored cultures in Southeast Asia.
-If you’re planning to do business in Vietnam for the first time, it is important that you learn about the country’s culture and traditions.
+If you’re planning to do business in Vietnam for the first time, you must learn about the country’s culture and traditions.
 This is a crucial element that helps you build and maintain good business relationships with your Vietnamese partners.

-In this blog, we’ve summarized a guideline on Vietnam’s business culture and provided you with the key highlights of business customs and etiquette in Vietnam.
+In this article, we are summarizing a guideline on Vietnam business culture and providing you with the key highlights of business customs and etiquette in Vietnam.

 Each country has a cultural distinctiveness, and the culture significantly reflects the ways of doing business in that country.
 Vietnam does not run beyond this pattern!